mlogan914/sdtm-data-pipeline-aws/README.md

 # Automated SDTM Data Pipeline on AWS - Serverless

 ## Overview

+This project presents a minimally viable concept pipeline that automates SDTM-compliant data transformation in clinical trial industries.
+It is designed to ingest raw clinical data from various sources, including Electronic Data Capture (EDC), labs, wearables, manual uploads, and APIs, converting it into CDISC SDTM datasets.

-SDTM (Study Data Tabulation Model) is a standardized format for organizing human clinical trial data.
+> **Context:** SDTM (Study Data Tabulation Model) is a standardized format for organizing human clinical trial data.
 Developed by CDISC (Clinical Data Interchange Standards Consortium), it's used to structure and submit trial data to regulatory agencies like the FDA (Food & Drug Administration) and PMDA (Pharmaceuticals and Medical Devices Agency).
 SDTM improves consistency, traceability, and interoperability across studies.

-This project presents a minimally viable concept pipeline that automates SDTM-compliant data transformation in clinical trial industries.
-It is designed to ingest raw clinical data from various sources, including Electronic Data Capture (EDC), labs, wearables, manual uploads, and APIs, converting it into CDISC SDTM datasets.

 ---